briancroxall/borderwaters/README.md

   - Copy new text files from this step to the folders with the other text data previously obtained.

 ## 2clean_data
+Given how data from each source was formatted differently, different approaches for cleaning those data had to be developed.

 ### duke
 This folder contains the scripts that we used to clean the data that we received from Duke UP for _American Literature_ for the years 2000-2017.
 The data were organized in folders for each issue.
 In each of those folders was a folder of PDFs and a folder of metadata in `XML` format.
 The names of the metadata and PDF files did not match nor were they always human-readable.
 The data for issue (vol. 86, no.3) was corrupted, so we downloaded it by hand.